tipjoe/aspiring-devs-10-2022-p2-form-digest/README.md

 This repo demonstrates this using only the most professional standards.

-# How to Fork This Repo
+# How to Try this Repo
 With github, you have two choices for adding a repository to your local computer.

 1. Clone - Use `git clone [repo url]` when you want to load it, make changes,